Top of the page

 At this age, your child may be ready to jump, hop, or ride a tricycle.
 Your child likely knows their name, age, and whether they are a boy or girl.
 Your child can copy easy shapes, like circles and crosses.
 Your child probably likes to dress and eat without your help.

 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

-Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your child's health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter W969 in the search box to learn more about "Child's Routine Checkup, 3 Years: Care Instructions."
+Enter W969 in the search box to learn more about "Child's Routine Checkup, 3 Years: Care Instructions".

-Current as of:
+Current as of: September 20, 2021